hbctraining/Training-modules/Accessing_public_genomic_data/lessons/accessing_genome_reference_data.md

 wget ftp://ftp.ensembl.org/pub/release-92/fasta/homo_sapiens/dna/
 ```

->**NOTE:** If you desired to download an archived version of the genome, then on the Ensembl home page for the organism of interest, you would click on the `View in archive site` link in the lower right-hand corner of the page.
+>**NOTE:** If you desired an archived version of the genome, on the Ensembl home page for the organism of interest you would click on the `View in archive site` link in the lower right-hand corner of the page.
 Then you would navigate as described above.

 Genomic reference data could be downloaded similarly by FTP from the [NCBI FTP (or through Aspera)](https://www.ncbi.nlm.nih.gov/home/download/) or the [UCSC FTP](https://genome.ucsc.edu/goldenpath/help/ftp.html).